yitzuliu/DissertationDemo/docs/MODEL_COMPARISON.md

 ### When to use YOLO8:
 - You only need object detection
+- Pure object detection needs
-- You need the fastest possible response
+- Fastest possible response required
-- You don't need contextual understanding
-- You're operating with minimal resources

-### When to use LLaVA:
+- Minimal resource environments

+**LLaVA:**
-- You need strong reasoning capabilities
+- Strong reasoning capabilities needed
-- You're handling multi-turn interactions
+- Multi-turn interactions required
-- You need detailed explanations
+- Detailed explanations important
-- You have moderate computing resources

-### When to use Moondream2:
+**Moondream2:**
 - You have specific visual analysis needs
 - You need a good balance of speed and quality
 - You have moderate computing resources